jkclark/Lyrics-Always/README.md

 Interacting with the Spotify API is done partly with [Spotipy](https://github.com/plamere/spotipy).

 ## Usage
-You can run Lyrics Always by navigating to it's directory and running `python3 lyrics.py <your_username>`
+You can run Lyrics Always by navigating to its directory and running `python3 lyrics.py <your_username>`

 Enjoy!